HHS/TANF-app/docs/Design/Design-Guide.md

 **Table of contents**

-Any document organized into different sections by heading should also include a table of contents that utilizes anchor links and provides a descriptive overview of the content the reader can expect to find.
+Any document organized into different sections by heading should include a table of contents that utilizes anchor links and provides a descriptive overview of the content the reader can expect to find.

 Ex.